rbonifac/ExData_Plotting1/Assignment/README.md

-## Assignment: Exploratory Data Analysis
+## Assignment: Exploratory Data Analysis for Household Electric power consumption over 2 days

 ### Description:
 This assigment creates 4 graphics for the : Individual household electric power consumption Data Set from the UC Irvine Machine Learning Repository.
-See readme file from main ExData_Plotting1 repository.
+For additional details see readme file from main ExData_Plotting1 repository.

 ### Files listed on this assignment: